chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

     :alt: Simulation schematic
     :align: center

-This case uses a cartesian structured rectangular mesh, and we define the position and radius of the immersed boundary.
+This case uses a cartesian structured rectangular mesh, and we define the position and radius of the immersed cylinder.

 The mesh is defined using the following subsection.